JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 #### 🙇 On File Existence

-Sometimes when we run the `apt update && upgrade` commands, we need to restart the kernel.
-Luckily, Ansible allows us to create conditions and we can leverage this to tell our playbook to restart the target machine if a reboot is necessary by adding the following as tasks two and three to the `apt-update-upgrade.yml` file:
+Sometimes when I run the `apt update && upgrade` commands, a kernel restart is required.
+Luckily, Ansible allows me to create conditions which I can leverage to restart the target machine if a reboot is necessary by adding the following as tasks two and three to the `apt-update-upgrade.yml` playbook:

 ```
 - name: Check if reboot is required